 - A student must declare a major in February of the sophomore year prior to registration for the junior year.

-Each student is assigned a faculty adviser to supervise his or her academic program at the College.
-However, it is each student’s responsibility to make final decisions about his or her education, the academic program and to understand and meet the graduation requirements.
+Each student is assigned a faculty advisor to supervise their academic program at the College of Wooster.
+However, it is each student’s responsibility to make final decisions about their education, the academic program and to understand and meet the graduation requirements.